Cats in the same litter can have different colors, patterns, sizes, and even breeds. The only explanation is that the kittens have different fathers.

-If the kittens in your cat’s litter look like different breeds, you may wonder whether they have different fathers.
-While this sounds unlikely, it is possible, through a biological phenomenon known as ‘superfecundation’.
+If the kittens in your cat’s litter look like different breeds, you may wonder if they have different fathers.
+While this sounds unlikely, it can happen due to a biological phenomenon called superfecundation.

 To grasp how this happens, you have to understand the cat’s reproductive process.
-How can a female cat have a litter with different fathers?
+So, how can a female cat have a litter with different fathers?

 What is Superfecundation?

-‘Superfecundation’ means two or more eggs being fertilized in the same heat cycle.
+Superfecundation means that two or more eggs have been fertilized in the same heat cycle.
 This can occur when the same pair mate multiple times during the cat’s heat cycle.
-But it is also possible for different fathers to fertilize each egg, which is known as ‘heteropaternal superfecundation’.
+It’s also possible for different fathers to fertilize each egg, which is known as heteropaternal superfecundation.

-The term ‘superfecundation’ comes from Latin.
-‘Super’ means above or beyond.
-‘Fecund’ means fertile, which means that ‘fecundation’ means fertilization.
-So, the term means ‘after the first fertilization’.
+The term superfecundation comes from Latin; super means above or beyond.
+Fecund means fertile, so fecundation means fertilization.
+So, the term means after the first fertilization.

-This is essentially what happens.
 The female will produce several eggs, some of which are fertilized by the partner it is currently mating with.
 It can then mate with another partner soon after to fertilize the rest of the eggs.
-They are quite literally fertilized ‘after the first fertilization’.
+They are quite literally fertilized after the first fertilization.

 This is advantageous from an evolutionary perspective.
 If its offspring with one parent is unviable, then the offspring from the other parent won’t be affected by the same genetic issue.